-Montreal is pretty much the epitome of French Canada.
-It is after all the largest city in French-speaking Quebec province in Canada (2nd largest in all of Canada) and as such, covers the breadth and depth of all things French and Canadian!
+Montreal is pretty much the epitome of French Canada and a city you shouldn’t miss whilst in Quebec.
+It is after all the largest city in French-speaking Quebec province in Canada and the second largest in all of Canada.
+As it’s pretty big, there’s a shed load of amazing and best things to do in Montreal during any season.

 1.)
 Travel back in time to Old Montreal